hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 TODO:
- - discuss cache overriding parent block (instead of block being produced) - maybe we should only set the cache once the block is successfully created.
+ - discuss that the cache is overriding validators for parent block (instead of block being produced) - maybe we should only set the cache once the block is successfully created?
+In reality this shouldn't matter since the parent block should be a contract-mode block and therefore have no cache entry.
- - discuss cache getting set every read
+ - discuss cache not just getting set once, but every execution of ForkingValidatorProvider.getValidators while producing the transition block.
  - try to recreate bug where network was stopped before node2 imported block, then got InvalidBlock

 https://github.com/hyperledger/besu/issues/3019